 Mokgosi was born in 1981 in Botswana.
 He studied for a BA at Williams College, Massachusetts and attended the Whitney Independent Study Program in New York.
 Thereafter, he completed his MFA under the mentorship of Mary Kelly at UCLA.
 He was an assistant professor at the Gallatin School, New York University, and has recently been appointed Associate Professor in Painting/Printmaking at the Yale School of Art.

-In 2012 Mokgosi was awarded a Studio Museum residency, and was the recipient of the Mohn Award during the Made in LA biennale at the Hammer Museum in Los Angeles.
+In 2012, Mokgosi was awarded a Studio Museum residency and was the recipient of the Mohn Award during the Made in LA biennale at the Hammer Museum in Los Angeles.
 The latter award included funds for a monograph, titled Pax Kaffraria, which was published in 2014.

-Solo shows have taken place at Williams College Museum of Art (2017); Stevenson, Cape Town (2016); the Institute of Contemporary Art, Boston (2015), Jack Shainman Gallery, New York (2015); and Honor Fraser, Los Angeles (2014).
-Notable group exhibitions include Art/Afrique, le nouvel atelier at Fondation Louis Vuitton (2017); A story within a story…, the eighth Göteborg Biennale (2015); Meanwhile… Suddenly, and Then, the 12th Lyon Biennale (2013); Migrating Identities at the Yerba Buena Center for the Arts, San Francisco (2013); and Primary Sources and The Bearden Project at the Studio Museum, Harlem (both 2012).
+Notable group exhibitions include When We See Us: A Century of Black Figuration in Painting, Zeitz Museum of Contemporary of Art, Cape Town (2022); Eclipse, the 7th Athens Biennale (2021); Ubuntu, a lucid dream, Palais de Tokyo, Paris (2021); Art/Afrique, le nouvel atelier at Fondation Louis Vuitton (2017); The Ease of Fiction, a travelling exhibition which has shown at CAM Raleigh, North Carolina (2016); the African American Museum, Los Angeles (2016), and the Museum of the African Diaspora (2017); A story within a story…, the eighth Göteborg Biennale (2015); Meanwhile… Suddenly, and Then, the 12th Lyon Biennale (2013); Migrating Identities at the Yerba Buena Center for the Arts, San Francisco (2013); and Primary Sources and The Bearden Project at the Studio Museum, Harlem (both 2012).